iamriot-dev/nedb-type-assist/README.md

 ## ⚠️ Limitations

 - There is **_no runtime validation_** provided, so if you provide incorrect types, you may get runtime errors.
 Always ensure your types are correct and consider using a validation library for critical operations.
-- Projections currently do not reflect projected fields in the return type.
-Return type will be `Document<unknown>`.
-  - **Workaround:** Perform validation on the returned data, or use a type assertion to ensure the returned type is correct.
 - Upsert cannot be used with custom IDs.
 This is because NeDB does not allow you to modify the `_id` field after insertion.
 - When using upsert, the update query must be a complete document, this is because inserting with a partial document would not be type safe.
   - **Workaround:** Check if a document exists, and perform insert or update accordingly.